forkcms/forkcms/UPGRADE_5.0.md

 ## Password hashing

 Password hashing moved from custom sha1 and md5 hashing to PHP password_hash method.
-To migrate existing users, you don't have to do anything, as everything is handled by the code.
+To migrate existing users and profiles they will have to do a password reset.